-Bigfoot Hunters Search Ohio After “Credible” Sighting
+Bigfoot Hunters Search Ohio After ‘Credible’ Sighting

 Bigfoot sightings have been prevalent lately, a trend consistent with what the researchers say are Bigfoot’s migration patterns.
 As recently as March, Bigfoot made the national news when he was spotted in Idaho by a woman who claimed he chased a deer into the path of her car, causing her to strike and kill it.

 The woman told police that she saw Bigfoot chasing a deer along the side of the road while she was driving on Highway 95.
-She checked her rearview mirror and got a good look at a 7 to 8 foot tall shaggy creature running at full speed.
+She checked her rearview mirror and got a good look at a 7- to 8-foot tall shaggy creature running at full speed.

 When she put her eyes back on the road, the deer ran in front of her car and she struck and killed it with her Subaru Forester.